 Counseling Intervention: How Do You Resolve Conflict and Reconnect?

-After each person has a turn, I implement different counseling interventions that focus directly on communication skill-building between a couple or between family members.
-Techniques include non-judgement brainstorming, fair fighting, reframing of content, restatement or interrupting of events, reflection of feelings, and recognition of patterns of miscommunications and misinterpretations.
-These techniques aid in reexamining and redefining the issues, and then making conclusions and developing goals.
+After each person has a turn, I implement different counseling interventions.
+These focus directly on communication skill-building between a couple or between family members.
+Techniques include:

 A technique I use to determine family dynamics and define roles of the family member is family sculpting.
 I ask family members to take turns physically arranging family members in the therapy room.
-The family members are asked to position themselves as to how they see the family and then to show how they would like the family situation to be.
-Family members may be asked to “resculpt” and reposition family members according to different situations and then “resculpt” again in later sessions to assess progress or reenact/resculpt an actual or preferred scenario.
+I ask the family members to position themselves as to how they see the family, then show how they would like the family situation to be.
+I may ask family members to “resculpt” and reposition family members according to different situations and then “resculpt” again in later sessions to assess progress or reenact/resculpt an actual or preferred scenario.

-It is essential for a couple to respect their personality differences.
-However, personality traits (i.e., stubbornness, being rigid, holding grudges, or being unforgiving) can hinder effective conflict resolution.
+Couples must respect their personality differences.
+Yet, certain traits like stubbornness, holding grudges, or being unforgiving can hinder conflict resolution.
 Also, psychological symptoms of one partner, such as anxiety and depression, can affect the needs in the relationship (i.e., low energy and isolation are symptoms of depression).
-Therefore, it may be necessary for couples to participate in their own individual counselling to resolve each of their own issues before conflicts can be resolved as a couple.
+So, it may be necessary for couples to take part in their own individual counseling.
+Each must resolve their own issues before conflicts can be resolved as a couple.

 Which Modalities are Used for Couples/Family Counseling?

 This theory comes from the psychoanalytic approach of Sigmund Freud.
 The focus is on problematic relationships adults had with their parents during childhood.
-In couples counseling, I demonstrate how these issues are played out unconsciously in later in life in adult relationships.
+In couples counseling, I show how these issues are played out unconsciously later in life in adult relationships.

-Fictional Example: Alice’s father was an alcoholic and was not present for the family because he was out drinking.
+Alice’s father was an alcoholic and was absent for the family because he was out drinking.
 Alice missed her father since he relapsed.
-John, Alice’s husband, had a mother who pushed his father to work long hours so there would be more income to cover the bills.
+Alice’s husband, John, had a mother who pushed his father to work long hours so there would be more income to cover the bills.
 John now works long hours to support his family.
 However, John unconsciously resents Alice like his father resented his mother for working long hours.
-Alice is unconsciously angry with John because he does not spend time with their kids and this relates to her own feelings of paternal neglect.
-The couple argue about their expectations of family and financial responsibilities and are unaware of how their early childhood family issues are affecting their expectations.
+Alice is unconsciously angry with John because he does not spend time with their kids.
+This relates to her own feelings of paternal neglect.
+The couple argue about their expectations of family and financial responsibilities.
+They are unaware of how their early childhood family issues are affecting their expectations.

 This theory was developed by Jay Haley and focuses on present issues that need changing, rather than past experiences.
-With this modality, I provide brief therapy identifying steps for achieving behavioral changes and goal attainment.
+With this modality, I provide brief therapy identifying steps necessary to change behavior and attain goals.

 I examine why difficulties in the couple’s relationships continue by looking at belief systems that contribute to dysfunctional dynamics and affect behavior.

-Fictional Example: John continues his extended work hours thinking that he is being responsible, while Alice wants her husband to lessen his work hours so that their children do not feel the same paternal neglect she felt.
-However, their children may not feel paternal neglect; the structure of their family is unhealthy and needs to be corrected for optimal functioning.
+John continues his extended work hours thinking that he is being responsible.
+Alice wants her husband to lessen his work hours so that their children do not feel the same paternal neglect she felt.
+However, their children may not feel paternal neglect.
+The structure of their family is unhealthy and needs correction for optimal functioning.

 I examine the framework of their current family expectations and roles, using Salvador Minuchin’s structural theory, by interpreting the dynamics of their childhood family relationships.
 This includes the rules and qualities of the relationships between each member.

-Fictional Example: Alice thought that her children would feel that they were being neglected when their father worked, like she felt neglected when her father when out drinking.
-However, the circumstances were different and their children did not feel neglected when their father (John) was away from home working some evenings.
+Alice thought that her children would feel neglected when their father worked, like she felt neglected when her father when out drinking.
+However, the circumstances were different.
+Their children did not feel neglected when their father, John, was away from home working some evenings.
 John learned that his wife was not pushing him to work more hours and would rather he spend more time at home than at work.

 Counseling interventions can include goal setting and changing the structure of the relationships by teaching strategies for acting differently.

-Fictional Example: Both Alice and John can learn that John is not neglecting his children if he works extended hours.
-Thus, John continued to work the hours needed to financially provide for his family, gained support of his wife, and there was less marital conflict.
+Both Alice and John can learn that John is not neglecting his children if he works extended hours.
+Thus, John continued to work the hours needed to financially provide for his family.
+He gained the support of his wife, and there was less marital conflict.

 Family Systems Theory

-The development and behavior of one family member is interconnected with the others in the family.
+One family member's development and behavior interconnects with the others in the family.
 The identified client problem is a symptom of the individual’s maladjustments and a symptom of how the family functions.
 The client’s problems serve a function or purpose for the family, but may be unintentionally maintained by family processes and contribute to the family’s inability to operate effectively.
 This usually occurs during individual or family developmental transitions.
-A good example is the mother who took care of all the emotional, social, and physical needs of her adolescent child and then later the adult child was unable to maintain independence or to adjust socially in college.
+A good example is the mother who took care of all the emotional, social, and physical needs of her adolescent child.
+Later, the adult child was unable to maintain independence or to adjust socially in college.
 Thus, the adult child may return home and the mother continues to take care of the needs of her adult child.
 The delay of the developmental transitions not only affects the mother and the adult child, but also the marital relationship of the parents.
 The husband, or father of the adult child may have expected to have more time with his wife once their child left home to college.

 My counseling interventions includes examining the developmental tasks of the family and the developmental stages of each family member.
 Then finding out how the maladjustment and symptoms of one member contributes to the maladjustment of another family member, thus creating malfunction in the whole family system.
 Correcting and completing the development tasks of each family member leads to improved functioning in the whole family system.